digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/app-builder/toolbar.md

 Share your applications with a unique URL generated automatically or edit the URL slug to personalize it.

-- When **Make application public** toggle is off and **Shareable app link** is shared then the users will have to login to ToolJet to use the application.
-Toggle on to make the application public and accessible to anyone on the internet without requiring a ToolJet login.
+- When **Make application public** toggle is off and **Shareable app link** is shared then the users will have to login to JumpStart to use the application.
+Toggle on to make the application public and accessible to anyone on the internet without requiring a JumpStart login.
 Only released apps can be accessed using the **Shareable app link**.
-- ToolJet generates the **Embedded link** which can be used to embed application on the webpages.
+- JumpStart generates the **Embedded link** which can be used to embed application on the webpages.

 :::tip
-Learn more about **[Sharing](/docs/app-builder/share)** your tooljet applications.
+Learn more about **[Sharing](/docs/app-builder/share)** your jumpstart applications.
 :::

 <div style={{textAlign: 'center'}}>